 Wake up and come celebrate literacy with us!
-Breakfast and Books, tentatively planned for Summer 2021, is aimed toward teachers, librarians, book writers and illustrators, and book lovers and will consist of book sales, breakfast and keynote addresses.
-An incredible lineup of well-known illustrators are joining us for our fifth annual Plum Creek Children's Literacy Festival Breakfast and Books program!
+Our Breakfast and Books event—focused on teachers, librarians, book writers and illustrators and book lovers—will consist of book sales, breakfast and keynote addresses.
+An incredible lineup of well-known illustrators are joining us for our fifth annual Plum Creek Literacy Festival Breakfast and Books program!

 Begin the morning by shopping for books by our speakers; then enjoy a delicious breakfast, followed by engaging and dynamic keynotes; and round out the day with a few special giveaways and time for autographing.